 Effects of NIH Clinical Trials Policy Changes on NIDCD-Funded Research

-The NIDCD is committed to building and expanding our clinical trials program to promote the development of interventions to treat and prevent communication and other disorders in our core mission areas: hearing, balance, taste, smell, voice, speech, and language.
-The NIDCD has a longstanding history of funding research in the basic sciences in these areas and encourages the transition from basic science discoveries to clinical trials and other patient-oriented research.
+The NIDCD is committed to building and expanding our clinical trials program to promote the development of therapies and interventions to treat and prevent communication and other disorders in our core mission areas: hearing, balance, taste, smell, voice, speech, and language.
+The NIDCD has a longstanding history of funding basic science research in these areas and encourages the translation of basic science discoveries to therapies that benefit patients through the conduct of clinical trials and other patient-oriented research.

 We recognize that the body of work necessary to fully develop an intervention—especially a new intervention—is an extensive, long-term endeavor.
-Support is needed at every step, from basic science discovery to early-stage translational research, culminating in clinical trials to establish safety and efficacy of the intervention, as well as late-stage translational research to optimize proven interventions or the development of treatment guidelines for widespread clinical practice.
+Support is needed at every step, from basic science discovery to early-stage translational research, culminating in clinical trials to establish safety and efficacy of the intervention, as well as late-stage translational research to optimize proven interventions and develop treatment guidelines and strategies to disseminate the intervention into widespread clinical practice.

-Clinical trials supported by the NIDCD must meet high standards of scientific rigor in both how the study is designed and how it is carried out and maintained.
+Clinical trials supported by the NIDCD must align with current NIH policy and meet high standards of scientific rigor in both how the study is designed and how it is carried out.
 The safety of volunteer participants is the highest priority.

 The NIDCD has redefined the scope of R01 and U01 clinical trials applications to correlate with risk in terms of safety, complexity, fiscal investment, and direct scientific/public health impact:

-- Lower risk: NIDCD clinical trials applications determined to have low risk will use the R01 funding mechanism through the NIDCD Clinical Trials in Communication Disorders (R01-Clinical Trial Required) program announcement (PA-18-334).
+- Lower risk: NIDCD clinical trials applications determined to have low risk will use the R01 funding mechanism through the NIDCD Low Risk Clinical Trials in Communication Disorders (R01 - Clinical Trial Required) program announcement (PAR-21-063).

-- Higher risk: NIDCD clinical trials applications determined to have higher risk will use the U01 funding mechanism through the NIDCD Cooperative Agreement for Clinical Trials in Communication Disorders (U01-Clinical Trial Required) program announcement (PAR-18-340).
+- Higher risk: NIDCD clinical trials applications determined to have higher risk will use the U01 funding mechanism through the NIDCD Cooperative Agreement for Clinical Trials in Communication Disorders (U01 - Clinical Trial Required) program announcement (PAR-21-064).
 The cooperative agreement U01 mechanism continues to be the most appropriate mechanism for higher-risk clinical trials as these will benefit from the substantial scientific and programmatic involvement of an NIDCD Project Scientist.
 This approach aligns with NIH efforts to enhance stewardship over clinical trials.

 The NIDCD believes that our clinical research and even some of our basic research will benefit from the required elements (starting January 25, 2018) in the grant application and award process.
 We are working together to ensure that our important clinical research continues and thrives.